 However, the presence of hemoglobin in the urine does not always cause symptoms and is only detected by chemical examination with a test strip or microscopic examination and should be treated as soon as possible by an urologist.

 Hemoglobin in urine can occur in children, adults and even during pregnancy, due to kidney infections, kidney stones or serious kidney disease, such as pyelonephritis or cancer, for example.
 Sometimes at the same time as hemoglobinuria, hematuria also occurs, which is urine with blood and it is necessary to go to the doctor to analyze the cause.
-Learn about blood in urine.

 Causes for hemoglobin in urine